|The Working Programmer's Guide To Variables - Scope, Lifetime And More|

-When you first start programming a variable is something that you store data in until you need it again.
+When you first start programming a variable is introduced as something that you store data in until you need it again.

-Later on a variable becomes something much more complicated with static, dynamic, local and global modifiers that can be used as part of the declaration.
+Later on a variable becomes something much more complicated with static, dynamic, local and global modifiers that can be used as part of the declaration - not to mention the complications of type.

 Thinking about how variables can be implemented leads on to a more general topic of names and how they are bound to the things that they represent.
 This is an important topic that is central to object oriented programming.